dbcomps/run-buddy/README.md

-# Run Buddy, Inc. more practice
+# Run Buddy, Inc. more changes

 ## Purpose
 A website that offers fitness training services.